sherry-zhao-a11/year-1-poster-report/README.md

 ---

 ## 🙏 Acknowledgements
-The authors gratefully thank **Prof. Worth** for his inspiring discussion and guidance on the computational methods and analysis.
+The authors gratefully thank **Prof. Worth Graham** for his inspiring discussion and guidance on the computational methods and analysis.

 ---